 Nanomedicine involves use of nano-scaled machines to cure diseases and dysfunction within a body.
 With the human genome mapped, we have a detailed understanding of different body molecules that includes their structure and functional information.
 This molecular knowledge, along with advances in medical nanotechnology would enable targeted manipulation of life on a molecular level to produce desired results.

 Small nano machines that can travel in your blood stream and carry tools or medicine to cure diseases, sounds like science fiction.
 However, science fiction will turn to science fact in the coming decades.
-Nanomedicine would be able to cure most of the diseases.
 Nanomedicine will be able to treat a number of pathologies such as blood clot, cancer, gout, kidney stones, etc. Nanobots will detect and repair aberrations, remove debris, and even fix DNA transcription errors.
 These would act like superbots that keep you healthy and fit.

 There are designs proposed by Robert A Freitas for artificial red blood cells, white blood cells and platelets.
-White blood cells are part of body’s immune system and protect the body from harmful microbes.
-Artificial red blood cells transport more oxygen efficiently than biological ones.
-Artificial platelets will have a bleeding control thousand times faster than biological platelets, and would be lifesaving in accidents.
+Red blood cells carry oxygen from our lungs to the rest of the body, platelets prevent and stop bleeding while white blood cells are part of body’s immune system and protect the body from harmful microbes.
+The designs talk about artificial red blood cells that transport oxygen more efficiently than biological ones and artificial platelets that have a bleeding control thousand times faster than biological platelets.
+Such platelets would be lifesaving in accidents.
 Artificial WBC or as termed microbivores would be 1000 times faster in destroying pathogens and clear an infection within minutes or hours.
 In future, you don’t have to pop antibiotics to fight infections.
 All you would do is download software, and recover your health in a relatively short period.
 If only these would have arrived sooner the ongoing pandemic wouldn’t have lasted this long.

 As per Freitas ‘If 99% of all medically preventable conditions that lead to natural death are eliminated, health span can increase to about 1100 years.’
 Nanobots will certainly offer a cure for heart disease and cancer, which are among the top 10 disease killers world-wide.
 Also, nanobots could introduce DNA changes to essentially reprogram our genes.
-Thus, nanobots promise dechronification, or rolling back the clock and longevity.
+Thus, nanobots promise the ability to roll back the clock and attain everlasting youthful and longevity.
 Sounds awsm, eh?

 Mind uploads open a new frontier to achieve extended lifespan.
 Once the brain is in software form, a person can live indefinitely.
 Creating a mind upload would be a backup and an insurance policy against natural death or unexpected death.
 This would truly make you immortal.